 Right off the bat the " narrator " is filling you on alot of historical facts about the war between France and England, which is appreciated since you're not left out, wondering what's happening and all.
 Story-wise the manga is interesting, mostly because it's representing a place and period not common for your typical manga, so that keeps it fresh, and also because the interesting interaction between

 Jeanne and Pierre (the mercenary leader).
-Her naive and idealistic, even merciful approach to the war is totally conflicting with his well-calculated, cuel and effective methodology to fight, but in the same way, both characters influence eachother along the story, but the problem you could find is, that basically this manga doesn't pay attention to any other characters out there, and almost all of them are kind of bland.
+Her naive and idealistic, even merciful approach to the war is totally conflicting with his well-calculated, cruel and effective methodology to fight, but in the same way, both characters influence eachother along the story.
+A problem you could find is, that basically this manga doesn't pay attention to any other characters out there, and almost all of them are kind of bland.

 Art-wise, I think that's the biggest plus for this manga, it's rough sometimes, even gritty, but very detailed when it comes to showing castles/towers/weapons or armor, it's really pleasant to see the various battle scenes, the armaments of the combatants and generally the details concerning combat.